Neural Stem Cell Institute, Rensselaer NY

 Our Research

-Neural stem cells (NSCs) hold great promise as regenerative therapy for damaged central nervous system (CNS), including the brain, spinal cord, and eye (retina).
-NSCI’s research applies to many diseases and injuries of the CNS including Parkinson’s disease, Alzheimer’s disease, Age-Related Macular Degeneration, Spinal Cord Injury, Autism and Schizophrenia.
+Neural stem cells (NSCs) hold great promise to repair the damaged central nervous system (CNS), including the brain, spinal cord, and eye (retina).
+NSCI’s research applies to many diseases and injuries of the CNS including Frontotemporal Dementia, Progressive Supranuclear Palsy, Parkinson’s disease, Alzheimer’s disease, Age-Related Macular Degeneration and Spinal Cord Injury.
+At NSCI, we are using stem cells to produce new therapies for patients.

-3. Stimulation of Resident Stem Cells- Research has shown that stem cells do exist in the adult CNS but remain inactive, or dormant.
-These dormant cells can be activated to mediate repair and regeneration in lower animals that regenerate brain tissue or even re-grow an eye.
-The NSCs that accomplish such remarkable repair are inhibited in higher animals like humans or mice but can be activated by injecting stem cell growth factors.
-We have found that implanting growth factor releasing beads makes spinal cord injured mice walk again and are working to apply such stimulation of endogenous NSCs to a variety of injuries and diseases that damage our CNS.
+Stem and progenitor cells exist in the adult nervous system and can mediate repair in lower animals that regenerate brain tissue or even re-grow an eye.
+These cells are inhibited in higher animals like mice and humans.
+NSCI researchers have discovered that implanting growth factor releasing microbeads improves walking in spinal cord injured mice.
+We are applying this approach to a variety of injuries and diseases that damage our nervous system.

-Our research programs, funded by the National Institute of Health and the NYS stem cell research program, have led to amazing discoveries that are published in high impact journals, and on their way towards use in the clinic.
-Find out more about our specific disease programs:
+Our research, funded by the National Institute of Health, NYS research programs, and private foundations, have led to amazing discoveries that are published in respected journals and on their way toward use in the clinic.

 • Alzheimer’s Disease